 Composing sales copy, persuasive content involves connecting with these “human factors”, the unseen but powerful motivators that influence a buying decision.

 It can be a bit daunting, trying to think of ways to relate your product or service to a customers’ needs and wants sometimes.
-So we came up with a list of “deadly sins” that tie in with our who, what, why, where, when and where format in Lesson 4: The Difference Between Browser, Shopper & Buyer Content in our Copywriting essentials book
+So we came up with a list of “deadly sins” that tie in with our who, what, why, where, when and where format in Lesson 4: The Difference Between Browser, Shopper & Buyer Content in my Copywriting essentials book

 When searching for ways to connect with a audiences wants, needs and concerns, you can refer to the 7 deadly sins to come up with some ideas.

 is an overconfidence in one’s abilities or self-admiration.
 Pride is also called vanity.

 is the desire to have others’ attributes, status, abilities, or circumstance.

 is an extreme desire to spend, eat or consume exorbitantly far beyond the extent of what is required.